 Gail’s’ distribution is focused on neighbourhood spots with above average income.
 As co-founder Tom Molnar says, “we’re not in places like Oxford Street as we’re not trying to get people through the till really fast.”
 In fact this focus on affluence has been so successful that the Lib Dems used it as a tool in their 2024 election strategy; aggressively targeting towns outside London with a Gail’s, and winning a record 72 seats as a result.

 In 2017 George Clooney sold his tequila brand Casamigos for $1 billion, and it became the fastest growing spirit brand of 2022.
 There’s no doubt it tastes good, but there’s also no doubt his fame contributed to its success.
-Clooney is one of several celebrities to create a successful alcohol brand; David Beckham & Haig Club, Ryan Reynolds & Aviation, Kendall Jenner & Gin 818 Tequila
+Clooney is one of several celebrities to create a successful alcohol brand; David Beckham & Haig Club, Ryan Reynolds & Aviation, Kendall Jenner & Gin 818 Tequila.

 The beauty brand was hailed as a poster child for the DTC model.
 But now, as Shane O Leary notes, “it has 11 stores and a Sephora partnership is key to recent growth.”
 Like many brands it is realising that physical stores play a crucial role in brand growth.